NandishNaik01/NandishNaik01/README.md

 # Hi there! 👋 I'm Nandish D

-## 🚀 Full Stack Mobile Developer | 💻 Computer Science Engineering Student

-I'm passionate about mobile development and creating innovative solutions.
+I'm passionate about web / mobile development and creating innovative solutions.
 Currently pursuing my BE in Computer Science at JNNCE, I'm always eager to learn and apply new technologies.

 ### 🛠 Tech Stack